 About the kube-api-auth Authentication Webhook

-kube-api-auth microservice is deployed to provide the user authentication functionality for the authorized cluster endpoint,.
+kube-api-auth microservice is deployed to provide the user authentication functionality for the authorized cluster endpoint, which is only available for RKE clusters.
 When you access the user cluster using

 kubectl, the cluster's Kubernetes API server authenticates you by using the